 Back to Top

-We encourage customers with health concerns or questions to contact the Centers for Disease Control (CDC) for information relating to PFC exposure.
+We encourage customers with health concerns or questions to contact the Centers for Disease Control (CDC) for information relating to PFAS exposure.

 Back to Top